rixx/2018.djangocon.eu/info/heidelberg.md

 venue.

 There are regular trams and buses from Hauptbahnhof to Bismarckplatz.
-Our talks venue is inside the old town and reachable with buses to the stop “Kongresshaus” or by foot from Bismarckplatz.
+Our talks venue is inside the old town and reachable <strike>with buses to the stop “Kongresshaus” or</strike> by foot from Bismarckplatz.
 Our sprints venue is reachable by foot from Central station or from the bus stop Czernybrücke.

 Tickets can be bought from vending machines at any tram station or from bus drivers.
 They can not be